lordvandal/firehol-blocklists/README.md

 #!/bin/sh
 /usr/local/sbin/firehol-blocklists -u
 ```
+Configurations reside by default in `/etc/firehol-blocklists`, consisting of `whitelist` and `blacklist`; tailor them to your need.
+By default private IP ranges are whitelisted, as they appear in the Firehol blocklists.

 ### Important warning
 This script **by design** downloads lists of IP ranges from a 3rd party source (firehol) and adds `DROP` instructions to your iptables firewall.